prithivi-maruthachalam/kite-furn-react/README.md

 ## For Contributors
 - Pages are organised into individual folders inside components/
-- Each page has an index file where all components in that page ar imported
+- Each page has an index file where all components in that page are imported
 - Write styles in individual files for each component and import the style only once in the corresponding component's file.
 - Write components as horizontal sections of a page, where each component is one horizontal strip (refer home page for more)
 - Create a new branch for each component